dart-lang/site-www/src/_tutorials/web/low-level-html/index.md

 {% comment %} [PENDING: improve this intro. reuse text in other tutorial index pages.] {% endcomment %}

 Web pages are programmed in HTML and represented within the browser as a tree structure called the DOM (Document Object Model).
 Dart apps can modify the DOM programatically, thus dynamically changing the web page.
 First, learn now to connect Dart and HTML.
 Then learn how to add, move, and remove DOM elements.

 <aside class="alert alert-info" markdown="1">
   **Note:**
   These tutorials cover basic, low-level web programming with the dart:html library.
-  If you use a web framework like [AngularDart,]({{site.angulardart}}) the concepts in these tutorials might be useful, but you might not need to use the dart:html library at all.
+  If you use a web framework,
+  the concepts in these tutorials might be useful, but you might not need to use the dart:html library at all.
   For information about frameworks for Dart web apps,